 Before I show how HPA works, I should put some constraints on the Pods.
 I’ll limit

-Pods.
-I’ll set the CPU limit to 10m for the nginx
+the CPU usage of the nginx Pods.
+I’ll set the CPU limit to 10m for the nginx container:

 $ kubectl set resources deployment nginx --limits=cpu=10m